NounFood

 Bisaya stress is phonemic, meaning the wrong stress can change a word's meaning or make it unrecognisable to native speakers.
 For utan, put the main stress on the uppercase syllable in U-tan.
 Practice by saying it slowly first, then gradually speed up to natural conversational pace.

-utan” in a Sentence — 1 Examples
+utan” in a Sentence — 1 Example

 Mokaon ta ug utan nga may kalabasa.